PrincetonUniversity/multi_gpu_training/02_pytorch_ddp/README.md

 srun python mnist_classify_ddp.py --epochs=3
 ```

 The script above uses 2 nodes with 2 tasks per node and therefore 2 GPUs per node.
 This yields a total of 4 processes and each process can use 8 CPU-cores for data loading.
-An allocation of 3 nodes is substantial so the queue will be quite long.
-Try using 1 or 2 nodes per job.
+An allocation of 2 full nodes is substantial so the queue time will be quite long.
 In all cases make sure that the GPUs are being used efficiently by monitoring the [GPU utilization](https://researchcomputing.princeton.edu/support/knowledge-base/gpu-computing).

 Below is the original single-GPU Python script modified to use DDP: